dyxto/2023.11.23-AutomatedVideoDownloader/README.md

 * a text file called "links.txt"
   - simply copy and paste a video link into the text file and hit Enter and then save

+NOTE:
-NOTE: The program outputs downloaded files to a secondary (D:) drive.
+* The program outputs downloaded files to a secondary (D:) drive.
 Change this to specify another destination.
+* Possible sources of errors:
+  * If video has already been downloaded
+  * incorrect links provided
+  * some videos cannot be downloaded

 Disclaimer: This is a tool for automating a rather tedious process for some.
 This tool was made with a practical application in mind.
 This tool has no intention of enabling copyright infringment.